View Simone Husson's Obituary on https://www.wvgazettemail.com/ and share memories

 |

-SIMONE ABDALLA HUSSON, 88, of Scott Depot, passed away March 12, 2020, at her home.
+Surviving are her children, Christine Bsharah (George) of Charleston, Nicholas T. Husson (Sharon) of Scott Depot, Barbara Wrubel (Bernie) of Ashland, KY, George Husson of Scott Depot; sister, Yvonne Jamison of North Carolina; brothers, Herbert Abdalla and Theodore Abdalla, both of Charleston, and John Abdalla of California; 10 grandchildren and 17 great-grandchildren, as well as her godchildren, Michael Rahall, Terri Amos and Tina Ross.

 Funeral service will be held at 11 a.m.
+Monday, March 16, at St. George Orthodox Cathedral, 190 Court Street, Charleston, with Father Joseph Hazar officiating.
+Burial will follow in Cunningham Memorial Park, St. Albans.

-March 16 at St. George Orthodox Cathedral, Charleston.
-Visitation will be held 6 to 8 p.m.
+Visitation will be held from 6 to 8 p.m.
 Sunday at Chapman Funeral Home, Hurricane, where Trisagion Prayers will be offered at 7:30 p.m.

-A complete obituary will be published in Sunday's edition of this newspaper.
-Chapman Funeral Home, 3941 Teays Valley Road, Hurricane, W.Va., is in charge of arrangements.
+You may also visit her tribute page at Chapman FuneralHomes.com to share your memories of Simone with the family.

+The Husson family would like to remind guests that due to the current health concerns, please respect social distancing and refrain from hugs and kisses as you visit with the family.